tom-clik/markdown/README.md

 | macros                | true
 | typographic           | false
 | tasklist              | true
+| yaml                  | true

 An additional option `unwrapAnchors`  copes with a bug with the anchorlink extension.
 Leave this on.

 ## Meta data

+Yaml meta data is on by default.
+It is returned in the `data` struct passed as an argument.

+For more advanced meta data, you can use the `markdown()` method which examines the IDs of elements and constructs a TOC and other meta data.